Understanding Workplace Sexual Harassment Rules & Regulations

 Workplace Sexual Harassment Rules and Regulations

-1. Title VII of the Civil Rights Act of 1964: Under Title VII, workplace sexual harassment is considered a form of sex discrimination and is prohibited in all organizations with 15 or more employees.
+- Title VII of the Civil Rights Act of 1964: In Title VII, sexual harassment of an employee in workplace is a type of sex discrimination and it is captured as illegal in any organization that employs a workforce of 15 workers or more.

-2. Equal Employment Opportunity Commission (EEOC): The EEOC is responsible for enforcing federal laws that prohibit workplace discrimination, including sexual harassment.
-Employees who experience sexual harassment can file a complaint with the EEOC.
+- Equal Employment Opportunity Commission (EEOC): The EEOC has the role of enforcing the federal laws that outlaw discrimination in workplaces such as sexual harassment.
+Victims of sexual harassment will be allowed to submit a complaint to the EEOC.

 Rights and Responsibilities of Employees

-3. No Retaliation: Employees who report sexual harassment should not face retaliation.
-It is illegal for employers to punish or discriminate against employees who exercise their rights.
+- No Retaliation: The employee who reports sexual harassment should not be retaliated.
+The employers are not permitted to punish or discriminate against employees who exercise their rights.

-4. Cooperation with Investigations: If an investigation is initiated, employees should cooperate fully with the process to help ensure a fair resolution.
+- Cooperation with Investigations: When an investigation is initiated, employees are expected to collaborate with the entire process with the aim of getting a fair solution.

 Creating a Respectful Workplace Culture

-3. Promote Diversity and Inclusion: Embrace diversity and inclusion initiatives that celebrate differences and promote equality in the workplace.
+- Promote Diversity and Inclusion: Be diverse and inclusive and embrace diversity and inclusion programs that do not discriminate people but celebrate their differences and encourage equal treatment in the workplace.

 Conclusion